Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 So you’re limited, as well as it’s just perhaps something that hasn’t been considered because the data seems to be the most important thing.
-I feel like the scientific community has, hasn’t placed enough importance just we’re talking about in the decades beyond right now.
+I feel like the scientific community hasn’t placed enough importance on just what we’re talking about in the decades beyond right now.

 Bill Gasiamis 36:16

-In, in getting that information out, there seems to be a lot of people who love research, love learning, love discovering, but disseminating information is not necessarily their key attribute.
+In, getting that information out, there seem to be a lot of people who love research, love learning, love discovering, but disseminating information is not necessarily their key attribute.
 It’s not something that they love doing.
 And it kind of is a, it seems to get lost.
-And there’s seems to be a bit of a blind spot in that space.
+And there seems to be a bit of a blind spot in that space.
 Does that resonate with you?
 Or is that maybe me just going to a different tangent?

 Dr. Eva Mistry 36:42

-I think it definitely I wouldn’t have it, it’s difficult.
+I think I wouldn’t have it, it’s difficult.
 So what you’re alluding to, it’s a science on its own.
-It’s a walk of science of stone, it’s called implementation science, of understanding how research results are, are uptaken by both scientific community and patient community, and understanding the barriers for why not?
+It’s a walk of science of stone, it’s called implementation science, of understanding how research results are, are taken by both the scientific community and patient community, and understanding the barriers for why not?